 Celtic: Efe Ambrose showed character, says Neil Lennon

-Celtic manager Neil Lennon highlighted the character shown by scorer Efe Ambrose following the 6-2 rout of Dundee United.
+Celtic manager Neil Lennon highlighted the character shown by scorer Efe Ambrose following

 The Nigerian defender headed Celtic's leveller after Stuart Armstrong had given United a temporary lead.